prowestgis/upp-wg/interop.md

 ## Interoperability Profiles

-Each UPP-compliance application need only implement the profiles that it needs to support.
+Each UPP-compliant application need only implement the profiles that it needs to support.
 Each profile represents a distinct service unit that acts as a building block of the peer-based, distributed UPP system.

 ## Service Directory